×

 • Dzongkha is spoken as a national language in: Bhutan.

 You will also get to know the continents where Oromo and Dzongkha speaking countries lie.
-Based on the number of people that speak these languages, the position of Oromo language is 91 and position of Dzongkha language is not available.
+Based on the number of people that speak these languages, the position of Oromo language is 91 and position of Dzongkha language is 31.
 Find all the information about these languages on Oromo and Dzongkha.

 Oromo and Dzongkha Language History